kean/Nuke/README.md

 #### Adding Request Options

 Each `ImageTask` object is created with an `ImageRequest` struct which contains request parameters.
-An `ImageRequest` itself can be initialized either with `NSURL` or `NSURLRequest`.
+An `ImageRequest` can be initialized either with `NSURL` or `NSURLRequest`.

 ```swift
 var request = ImageRequest(URLRequest: NSURLRequest(NSURL(URL: "http://...")!))